pingxuan-hlju/MDLD/README.md

 ## Introduction

-This is code of MDLD (“Two enhanced features to predict thedisease-associated lncRNAs”).
+This is code of MDLD (“Two enhanced features to predict the disease-associated lncRNAs”).

 ## Dataset